pathoam/solana/bench-exchange/README.md

     between accounts.
 Trades are recorded in a new account for posterity.
 - Investor
   - Individual investors who hold a number of tokens and wish to trade them on the exchange.
-Investors operate as Solana thin clients who own a set of exchange accounts containing tokens and/or trade requests.
+Investors operate as Solana clients who own a set of exchange accounts containing tokens and/or trade requests.
 Investors make transactions to the exchange in order to request tokens and post or cancel trade requests.
 - Matcher
   - An agent who facilitates trading between investors.
-Matchers operate as Solana thin clients who monitor the pool of available orders looking for matchable order pairs.
+Matchers operate as Solana clients who monitor the pool of available orders looking for matchable order pairs.
 Once found, the matcher issues a match request to the exchange.
     Matchers are the engine of the exchange and are rewarded for their efforts by accumulating the price spreads of the swaps they initiate.